plone/training/voltoaddons/01-addon-basics.rst

 -----------------------------

-Although it's possible to run Volto with npm as the Node package manager, the community has settled, for now, to the Yarn Classic (v1.x) package manager.
+Although it's possible to run Volto with npm as the Node package manager, the community has settled, for now, for the Yarn Classic (v1.x) package manager.
 Yarn is used as an installer, to run scripts but also as a "virtual environment", by using its workspaces feature.
 Typically you'll start Volto applications with ``yarn start``, use ``yarn test`` but you can also integrate